 Why Linux is the Best Choice for Your Personal Computer

-In this article, we’ll dive into a detailed comparison of these three operating systems, exploring their design, features, and user experience.
-Whether you're a curious beginner or a seasoned tech enthusiast, this guide will help you understand why Linux stands out as the best choice for personal computing.
+Here we have compared these three operating systems, exploring their design, features, and user experience.
+Whether you’re a curious beginner or a seasoned tech enthusiast, this guide will help you understand why Linux stands out as the best choice for personal computing.

 Cost: Freedom vs. Hidden Costs

-Windows follows a freemium model: you can download and use it for free, but Microsoft collects telemetry data, often sold to advertisers. macOS, on the other hand, is tied to Apple’s pricey Mac computers.
-With Linux, not only is the OS free, but so are most of its applications—ensuring financial and data freedom.
+Windows follows a freemium model, you can download and use it for free, but Microsoft collects telemetry data, which were often sold to often sold to advertisers.
+MacOS, on the other hand, is tied to Apple’s pricey laptops and computers.
+But with GNU/Linux, not only is the Operating System free, but so are most of its applications, ensuring financial as well as privacy freedom.

-File Systems: Organizing Data Differently
+File Systems: Organising Data Differently

-This unified approach enhances efficiency and simplicity, making Linux and macOS particularly intuitive for developers and tech enthusiasts.
+This unified approach enhances efficiency and simplicity, making Linux and MacOS particularly intuitive for developers and tech enthusiasts.

 Shells: The Power of Command